alexzou08/alexzou08/README.md

 ## Hi there 👋, my name is Jiaqi

-### I am a self-taught software developer who is committed to lifelong learning.
+### I am a self-taught software engineer who is committed to lifelong learning.
 ### Writing readable and reusable [clean code] is my greatest passion.

 ### Skills: Java / JavaScript / HTML / CSS / SQL